-Wandering Jew Plant Care, Types, and Growing Tips
+Wandering Jew Houseplant Care and Tips

 When considering this plant, note that it is not a single type of plant but rather the name given to a few different plants in the genus Tradescantia.
 Although they need similar care, you might find the visual differences interesting.

 Wandering jew plants have green, heart-shaped leaves with purple stripes and a silvery sheen.
 Depending on the variety, the leaves can be solid or variegated.
 Blooms are small with three petals and can be violet or white.

 Wandering jew is an inch plant with the scientific name of Tradescantia zebrina.
 It belongs to the family of Tradescantia fluminensis and first originated in Mexico.
 The wandering jew grows to 6 feet tall and requires bright light to indirect light.
 Watering the plant should be average to medium and requires 50-80 degrees Fahrenheit with an average humidity.
 The soil requirement of wandering jew is slightly moist with fertilizer.

 The name ‘wandering jew’ refers to three species in the Tradescantia genus: fluminensis, zebrina, and pallida.

 This is the classic wandering jew plant.
 It has dark-green leaves that contrast nicely against the bright, white, three-petaled flowers.